Perilous7/Sugar_Yelp/README.md

 7. Test Restful APIs with Postman;

-TO DO:
+TO DO:<br />
 8. Add authentication and certification;

-8. Integrate third-party application AWS SQS and do Mock test
+9. Integrate third-party application AWS SQS and do Mock test

-9. Package project into a Docker image
+10. Package project into a Docker image
 ## Database Setup:
 Use `docker` to setup local environment(create image and container):